 Farah Perelmuter was born an entrepreneur.
-She started her first business when she was nine (performing at birthday parties and being paid with cake), her second big entrepreneurial success happening when she was 16, then a flop in her early twenties, then her best idea yet…Speakers’ Spotlight.
+She started her first business when she was nine years old by performing at birthday parties (and being paid with cake).
+Her second big entrepreneurial success happened when she was 16.
+She had a flop in her early twenties, but it was followed by her best idea yet…Speakers’ Spotlight.

-Since starting the business in a little room in their apartment, Speakers’ Spotlight has grown beyond Farah’s wildest dreams.
-Today, they have offices in Toronto and Calgary, and the best staff in the industry.
-The agency was selected by Profit Magazine as one of the 100 fastest growing companies in Canada and twice the couple has been named finalists for the Ernst & Young “Entrepreneur of The Year Award”.
-Farah has been recognized in the industry numerous times, for instance Profit Magazine ranked Farah as one of Canada’s “Top 100 Women Entrepreneurs” for seven consecutive years, and in 2008, Farah was selected as one of “Canada’s Most Powerful Women: Top 100” through the Women’s Executive Network.
-In 2009 The Women’s Post named Farah one of Canada’s “Top 20 Women of the Year.”
+Farah has been recognized in the events industry numerous times.
+Profit Magazine ranked her as one of Canada’s “Top 100 Women Entrepreneurs” for seven consecutive years, and in 2008, Farah was selected as one of “Canada’s Most Powerful Women: Top 100” through the Women’s Executive Network.
+In 2009 The Women’s Post named her one of Canada’s “Top 20 Women of the Year.”

-Farah has been featured numerous times in media and has twice been featured on the covers of national magazines.
-Her opinions have been quoted in various business books including in the first Canadian edition of Contemporary Business Communication, a college and university textbook published by Houghton Mifflin Company.
+Farah has been featured numerous times in media, and has twice been featured on the covers of national magazines.
+Her opinions have been quoted in various business books, including in the first Canadian edition of Contemporary Business Communication, a college and university textbook.

 Farah is a sought-after mentor by many “start-ups” and other executives and entrepreneurs.
 She has served on the boards of Young Presidents Organization (YPO) and is now a member of YPO Gold Ontario Chapter.
 She is also proud to serve on the Western University Alumni Board.